binary-station/binary-station.github.io/StructuraManual.md

 ----------

-The multi function defender of the sentinel, can be only used by the priest commander.
+Multi function craft.
+Has advanced strike capabilities with 2 laser turrets and bombs/mine payloads.
+Used also for mining asteroids, cargo trasport.

-Sentinel can carry a limited amount of resources:
+The sentinel can carry a limited amount of resources:
 m: 100, am: 100, e: 100
 Can be used for sentinel operations or as cargo ship.